bkelly0/scaffold2D/README.md

 Sprite-following camera

-Asset loading for image and map files
+Asset loading for image, map, and audio files

 Vector lines and circles with WebGL

+Audio with Web Audio